 VRC Communications and Computer Connectivity

-Although United Way 2-1-1 operators will inform prospective volunteers to come to the VRC to apply for an assignment the VRC will need phones for administrative operations and other communication needs.
-The VRC Director (or designee) will need to assign a “Telecommunications Specialist” to work with the facility management to assure the following tasks can be accomplished:
+Although United Way 211 operators will inform prospective volunteers to come to the VRC to apply for an assignment, the VRC will need phones for administrative operations and other communication needs.
+The VRC Director (or designee) will need to assign a “Telecommunications Specialist” to work with the facility management to ensure the following tasks can be accomplished:

-Set up phones or a “Phone Bank” as needed for VRC operations
+Set up phones or a “Phone Bank” as needed for VRC operations.

-Set-up capabilities so 2-1-1 VRC-related phone call traffic can be routed to the appropriate phones.
+Set up capabilities so 211 VRC-related phone call traffic can be routed to the appropriate phones.

-The facility and VRC telecommunications specialist will need to work with a 2-1-1 interface specialist from their prospective phone company(s) to establish required connectivity.
+The facility and VRC telecommunications specialist will need to work with a 211 interface specialist from their prospective phone company(s) to establish required connectivity.

 Work with appropriate cellular phone provider(s) to establish needed phones, computer/software and connectivity to the internet will also be critical for VRC operations.
-The VRC Director (or designee) will need to work with the facility management to assure the following computer technologies are set-up before VRC operation begins:
+The VRC Director (or designee) will need to work with the facility management to ensure the following computer technologies are set up before VRC operation begins:

-Laptop computers are set-up and operational for all administrative and station functions.
+Laptop computers are set up and operational for all administrative and station functions.

 Access to the internet is established by:

-Utilizing existing facility connectivity.
+Utilizing existing facility connectivity

-Utilizing “Air Card” connectivity.
+Utilizing “Air Card” connectivity

 Appropriate required software installed on the appropriate computers.

-The use of expensive computers, video projectors, and other equipment at the VRC facility creates a potential for theft.
+The use of expensive computers, video projectors, and other equipment at the VRC creates a potential for theft.
 VRC staff using this equipment should safeguard it even after the work day is over.
-This may require VRC staff taking the equipment home with them.
+This may require VRC staff to take the equipment home with them.
 The VRC Director (or designee) should work with staff to develop a “Check-out system” to track specific equipment to prevent loss or damage.

 VRC Security

 Safety and security are significant factors in today’s disaster environment.
-The VRC Committee does not have the responsibility or capabilities to assure that the facility is secure.
-The VRC Director (or designee) must work with the facility owner to determine the appropriate protective measures are in-place before VRC operations commence.
+The VRC Committee does not have the responsibility or capabilities to ensure that the facility is secure.
+The VRC Director (or designee) must work with the facility owner to determine the appropriate protective measures are in place before VRC operations commence.
 After discussion with facility and jurisdictional law enforcement agencies, it may be determined that professional, auxiliary or private security presence be included in the VRC operation.
 If security measures become necessary, any responsibilities regarding cost and liability must be determined and outlined with appropriate agreements before VRC operations begin.

 Medical/Mental Health Professionals